JD-Almeida/CV/README.md

 February 2024 - April 2024

-- Hand-picked out of hundreds of students based on academic prowess and character to represent Sheffield Hallam University in a fully funded exchange program at La Trobe University in Melbourne.
+- Hand-picked out of hundreds of students based on academic prowess and character to represent Sheffield Hallam University in a fully funded exchange program at La Trobe University in Melbourne, first of its kind in the history of the university.

-- Designed and implemented an archaeological index filtering system containing 20,000+ historic entries, improving accessibility and research efficiency.
+- Built an archaeological index filtering system containing 20,000+ historic entries, improving accessibility and research efficiency by tackling complex filtering of inconsistent documents, consuming large sets of files and writing a quick filtering algorithm.

-- Collaborated with lecturers and students to enhance customer-facing development projects by breaking down existing teaching and development methodologies.

-- Led strategic discussions with senior faculty to strengthen institutional partnerships and lay the groundwork for future collaborations.
+- Led strategic discussions with senior faculty to strengthen institutional partnerships and lay the groundwork for future collaborations, which has led to yearly partnerships between the universities.

 ### Retail Sales Assistant - Makers Store